Hawaiian Mai Tai Recipe

 Enter your email below & we'll send it straight to your inbox.
 Plus you’ll get more great recipes and tips from us each week!

-So here we are – enjoying a little bit of our favorite place on earth right in our backyard.
-Sitting poolside with our eyes closed might be the closest we get right now, but we’ll take it.
-Because honestly, anyplace with my man is pretty amazing!
+So here we are — soaking up a little taste of our favorite place on earth right in our own backyard.
+Poolside with our eyes closed may be as close as we get for now, but we’ll happily take it.
+Because honestly, anywhere with my man feels pretty amazing (she gushes). 🥰

 Overhead shot of two mai tais with maraschino cherries.